Trujillo Alto, Puerto Rico: History

 In 1826, communication to and from the town improved with the construction of two bridges: one into Río Piedras, and the other into Río Grande.
+The municipality had some economic stability during this period and in 1834, a set of new streets were constructed in the municipality.
+A decade later, the city hall was opened.
 In 1844, Trujillo Alto was composed of only five barrios.
 A few years later, the first school was built.
-During that time, population decreased notably due to an epidemic of cholera.
+During that time, its population decreased notably due to an epidemic of cholera.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
-In 1899, the United States conducted its first census of Puerto Rico finding that the population of Trujillo Alto was 5,683.
+In 1898, when Puerto Rico was ceded by Spain, it became a territory of the United States.
+In 1899, the US Department of War conducted its first census of Puerto Rico and found that the population of Trujillo Alto was 5,683.

 In 1902, the Legislative Assembly of Puerto Rico approved a law for the consolidation of certain municipalities.
-As a result, Trujillo Alto was incorporated into the town of Carolina.
-However, in 1905 a new law revoked the previous one, turning Trujillo Alto into an independent municipality again.
+As a result, Trujillo Alto was incorporated into the town and municipality of bordering Carolina.
+In 1905 the law was revoked returning Trujillo Alto to its status of municipality again.

+In 1952, along with the Carraízo Dam constructed in barrio Carraízo, a filtration plant was constructed in barrio Cuevas in Trujillo Alto.

-The proximity of the city to the capital, San Juan, has sparked significant growth and development in the region.
-During the 20th century, the population of Trujillo Alto increased dramatically.
+The proximity of the city to the capital, San Juan, sparked significant growth and development in the region and during the 20th century, the population of Trujillo Alto increased dramatically.
 As of 2010, the city is the tenth-most populous city of Puerto Rico.
 Mayor José Luis Cruz Cruz, who has been serving since 2009, has labeled the city as "The New Metropolis".

-Hurricane Maria on September 20, 2017, triggered numerous landslides in Trujillo Alto, due to the significant amount of rainfall.
-The hurricane winds and rain damaged infrastructure and caused almost the entire electrical system of Trujillo Alto to collapse leaving its nearly 75,000 residents with no electrical power, and 90% of the residents lost access to clean, drinking water.
+Hurricane Maria on September 20, 2017, triggered numerous landslides in Trujillo Alto, with its rain and winds.
+The hurricane winds and rain damaged infrastructure and caused almost the entire electrical system of Trujillo Alto to collapse, leaving its nearly 75,000 residents with no electrical power.
+Also, 90% of the residents lost access to clean, drinking water.